alexch/codelikethis/public/projects/zorkington.md

 <details>
 <summary>Hint</summary>
 <div>
-You could do this with nested logic statements, however that will get complicated fast.
+You could do this with nested logic statements, however that will get very complicated very fast.
 Instead you may want to make your items objects with properties and methods.

 ```js
 let sign = {